gurbindersingh/playground/python/readme.md

 ### How asyncio works

-The asyncio library allows us to write more efficient code by making use of an event-loop.
-This allows us to write non-blocking code, e.g. when performing IO bound operations.
+The asyncio library allows us to write more efficient code by making use of an event-loop that pauses and resumes execution of code when it would otherwise lead to some blocking operation, e.g. when performing IO.
 Whenever a task would cause the CPU to idle, the event-loop will pause it and instead execute another task.

 ### Asynchronous tasks in Python

-In Python tasks that can be paused and resumed are called coroutines.
+In Python, tasks that can be paused and resumed are called coroutines.
 They are simply functions that are defined using the `async` keyword.
 The point at which a coroutine may be paused by the event-loop is marked using the `await` keyword.